 Ability To Accept Change Or Failure

-For athletes at the high school level, eliminating bad habits and stretching out of your comfort zone can be difficult.
+For athletes at the high school level, eliminating bad habits and stretching out of their comfort zone can be difficult.
 It can also be mentally tough to accept mistakes and failures and move on.

 The coachable athlete is one who can continue to develop and evolve and will put in the effort to correct bad habits.
 The other part of development is the ability to accept a failure, learn from your mistakes, and move forward.
 It’s not an overnight fix, but athletes who want to develop for the long haul are the ones who have the ability and drive to work at it in the long term.